nathancleon/self-journal/README.md

 ## About The App

 The intention behind MentalNote is to have an application where a user can log in and describe how they feel through a series of prompts every day.
 The prompts center around three categories: *the self*, *your friends*, and *your family*.
 The prompts have a score ranging from Poor to Excellent or Not At All to Extremely.
-Essentially the scores are a basic 1 - 5 ranking but with a text range.
 Following the self score evaluation there is an text field for you to enter your response to each prompt.

 ![prompt sample screenshot](https://lh3.googleusercontent.com/qFOZpl6jeqT9vfOixX50FFK5Q-8sji9z5MyTI4HrxteSkfkJFdN6xFLiYm9gG3mWmX1BnOG4uIEg6hZ6ggiM=w1920-h1090)